 Why borrowers are refinancing their student loans now

-It’s easy to see why refinancing is attractive for borrowers who took out student loans back when rates were high.
+As of September 2022, refinancing rates among major lenders currently start as low as 2.59 percent fixed and 1.89 percent variable.
+It’s easy to see why those rates are attractive for borrowers who took out student loans back when rates were high.
 Federal student loans for the 2018-19 school year, just a few years back, had rates of 5.05 percent for undergraduates and 6.6 percent for graduates.
-If you had poor credit when you took out loans, your private student loan rates could be even higher, even into the double digits.
+If you had poor credit when you took out loans, your private student loan rates could be even higher, even upward of 10 percent.

-In the current low-interest environment, many borrowers are choosing to refinance those loans and lock in rates below 5 percent.
-Shaving off a few percentage points might not seem like a big deal, but it can ultimately save you hundreds or thousands of dollars on your loan.
+As rates start to climb again, many borrowers are choosing to refinance those loans and lock in lower rates before they go up any more.
+Shaving off a few percentage points might not seem like a big deal, but it can ultimately save you thousands of dollars in interest charges.

 The downsides of refinancing federal student loans

-- Refinancing eliminates other forgiveness options.
-Even if Biden’s proposals don’t pass, there are existing avenues for federal student loan forgiveness that you’ll lose if you refinance.
-For instance, you may qualify for an income-driven repayment plan or Public Service Loan Forgiveness, which forgive your student loan balances after around 20 years or 10 years of payments, respectively.
+- Refinancing eliminates other forgiveness options: In addition to President Biden’s forgiveness plan, there are existing avenues for federal student loan forgiveness that you’ll lose if you refinance.
+For instance, you may qualify for an income-driven repayment plan or Public Service Loan Forgiveness, which forgive your student loan balances after 20 to 25 years or 10 years of payments, respectively.

-- Federal forbearance is usually better than private forbearance.
-When you move your loans from federal to private through refinancing, you lose your federal protections, like deferment and the current forbearance period.
-These protections are vital to millions of borrowers who can’t afford to make payments on their student loans due to the COVID-19 crisis.
-This means if there’s ever another hold again, your refinanced loans wouldn’t be included.
+- Federal forbearance is usually better than private forbearance: When you move your loans from federal to private through refinancing, you lose your federal protections, like deferment and the current forbearance period.
+These protections have been vital to millions of borrowers who have struggled to afford to make payments on their student loans due to the COVID-19 pandemic and the subsequent inflation issues.
+This means that if the administration extends the hold again, your refinanced loans wouldn’t be included.

 The bottom line: Should you wait for student loan forgiveness or refinance?